Compare Gluten Good or Bad Explained

 Gluten Intolerance Symptoms

 Gluten sensitivity symptoms are super popular now.
 We see "Gluten-Free'' or "GF'' on grocery store shelves and labels on such glorified food.
-Most of us probably haven't a clue what "gluten-free'' means or how gluten food affects our lifestyle.
+Most of us probably don't know what "gluten-free'' means or how gluten food affects our lifestyle.

 The book contains current and latest research and facts on gluten.
-The author defines what "gluten'' is and how it can adversely affect the body if the body is sensitive to the wheat protein.
+The author defines what "gluten'' is and how it can adversely affect the body if it is sensitive to the wheat protein.